All Episodes

 I need to do that.

-Pretend it's Friday, and uh if I don't care about it, it doesn't matter.
+And if I don't care about it, it doesn't matter.

-Usually that is one of the primary requirements.
+Usually, that is one of the primary requirements.

-Well, we'll broom that today.
+But we'll broom that today.

 Has the GOP gone off the deep end?

-I'll tell you what, just the thing about this, and and not just this story, because there are many like this.
+I'll tell you what, just the thing about this, and not just this story, because there are many like this.

 The Republican part, we've got gay bashing going on.

-We have race bashing, and right in there in the mix is conservative bashing.
+And right in there in the mix is conservative bashing.

 Here's the thing, though.